 More activities on wheels

-Watch for more bike-friendly activities all summer long, including at POP Montreal International Music Festival’s Le Marché des Possibles in Mile End, the Old Port’s Marché des Éclusiers, Village au Pied-du-Courant near the Jacques-Cartier Bridge, and along the Lachine Canal at the St-Ambroise Terrasse and during the Montreal Folk Festival on the Canal in June.
+Watch for more bike-friendly activities all summer long, including at the Old Port’s Marché des Éclusiers, Village au Pied-du-Courant near the Jacques-Cartier Bridge, and along the Lachine Canal at the Terrasse St-Ambroise and during the Montreal Folk Festival on the Canal in June.
 Bike over to Piknic Électronik in Parc Jean-Drapeau, happening every Sunday afternoon starting in mid-May – ride from the Old Port to the park, past iconic Habitat 67 and over the St. Lawrence River.
-In balmy September, bike-race enthusiasts can see top athletes take to the streets of Montréal in the Grand Prix Cycliste de Montréal.
 Montréal also makes the search for good food easier with a multitude of food trucks parked throughout the city – check out their daily locations and add them to your ride itinerary.

-Make your own party anytime by gathering a group and packing a picnic for the road – whether the standard bread, cheese and wine or something more gourmet picked up at one of Montréal’s public markets, a local deli, sandwich shop or bakery.
-Take your time and roll in to a city park, including the long and winding path in Mount Royal Park, Parc La Fontaine in the Plateau, Parc Laurier and Parc Jarry (both also home to outdoor swimming pools)or any of many public parks throughout the city and their surrounding, restaurant-and-shopping packed neighbourhoods.
+Make your own party anytime by gathering a group and packing a picnic for the road – whether the standard bread (or bagels), cheese and wine or something more gourmet picked up at one of Montréal’s public markets, a local deli, sandwich shop or bakery.
+Take your time and roll into a city park, including the long and winding path in Mount Royal Park, Parc La Fontaine in the Plateau, Parc Laurier and Parc Jarry (both also home to outdoor swimming pools) or any of the city's many green spaces and their surrounding restaurant-and-shopping packed neighbourhoods.
 Whatever way you pedal the city, biking can take you to the biggest tourist attractions and the most out-of-the-way corners of Montréal.